keerthanaashokkumar/etherscan/README.md

 - The API keys for both frontend and backend are already configured in their respective `.env` files.
 - Ensure the API keys are valid and correctly set up in the `.env` files if you encounter issues with API requests.

+## UI Folder
+This folder has working UI screenshot